- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

 - Add additional litter trays, so there is at least one per cat.

-Having suitably sized litter trays.
+Ensure litter trays are the appropriate size sized.
 I always start out with a small one for kittens in addition to the full sized ones for the adults.
 The general rule is the tray should be 1.5 times longer than the cat.